mmoravec/editorial-testing-prototype/README.md

 6. Checkout the latest code from GitHub in the dashboard folder
 7. Start the mean shelll by typing use_meanstack
 8. Enter the mongo console by typing mongo admin --username root --pasword YOURPASSWORD
-9. Create a new database called dashboard by typing use dashboard
+9. Create a new database called headline by typing use headline
 10. Run the following code to create a user for the dashboard DB
 ```
 db.createUser({ user: "dashboardAdmin",